 Everybody wants to hire experience, but there are only 3 (and a half) skills that really matter.

 Yesterday I was heading home, almost to my front door, when I noticed two elementary school kids hunched over on the side of the street.
 One giggled, and the other shrieked.
-Then a third came by, grabbed a fallen branch nearby, and started poking at something.
+Then a third came by, grabbed a branch nearby, and started poking at something.

 This, of course, triggered my curiosity.
 So I went inside, dropped my things, waited a few minutes for them to leave, and went back out to see what turned out to be a blue gummy worm.